Tibidabo Amusement Park: Former attractions

-2010 Pèndol Accident
+2010 El Pèndulo accident

-On July 10, 2010, a 15-year old girl died and three others were injured after the mechanical arm of the Pèndol ride broke and caused the structure to collapse.
-The ride fell on top of the Mina d'Or, destroying apart of the attraction.
-Barcelona City Council stated that the Pèndol had passed all inspections, but later admitted that they'd recorded faults with the ride's braking system and axle over the four years since its installation in 2006.
+On July 10, 2010, a 15-year-old girl died and three others were injured after the mechanical arm of the El Pèndulo ride broke and caused the structure to collapse.
+The ride fell on top of the Mina d'Or, destroying part of the attraction.
+Barcelona City Council stated that the El Pèndulo had passed all inspections, but later admitted that they'd recorded faults with the ride's braking system and axle over the four years since its installation in 2006.
 A report was commissioned from the Barcelona School of Industrial Engineering, attributing the breakdown to issues with the manufacturing and installation of the ride, while an investigation determined that there had been a chain of errors with the ride's design, manufacturing, construction, and commissioning.